By Tonya Wilhelm

 Have you ever started an active dog training program, and ended up not seeing the results you thought you should have?

-You will want to do whatever you can to prevent the behavior you do not like, or won’t like, from happening.
-This will allow you the opportunity to teach your dog the behavior you would rather he have.
+You will want to do whatever you can to prevent the behavior you do not like, or don’t like, from happening.
+This will allow you the opportunity to teach your dog the reaction you would rather he have.

 If you have good management in place, it will be next to impossible for your dog to “misbehave,” leaving you plenty of opportunities to reinforce good behavior.

 Hollow treat toys or safe chew treats are excellent ways to keep your dog busy when you are unable to entertain him.
 Dogs, particularly puppies; are very active and love to chew and gnaw on items.
-Teaching your dog about rewarding and appropriate things to chew on is important if you want to save the
+Teaching your dog about rewarding and appropriate things to chew on is essential if you want to save your table legs.

 Treats and rewards are your friends during dog training.
 Each morning toss a handful of your food or treats into your pocket.
 You can then reward your dog for good behavior no matter where you are.
 If you have rewards on you at all times during an active training program, you will not miss